ejduwell/batchScratcher/README.md

 - Enables users to run a local project pipeline on a remote cluster with minimal or no changes to existing code.

 ### 🧪 Debugging and Logging Enhancements
-- Captures and returns batch output and error logs into readable files within the project directory.
+- Automatically captures and returns all Matlab Command Window output and error logs from the remote batch job into readable files within the project directory.
 - Reduces the need to manually inspect SLURM output files or navigate remote scratch directories for debugging.

 ### 🔧 Power User Controls